 Mark Follow

 Click Function

-Double-click address and select from drop- down menu When used in tandem with a Find Mark command, causes the system to dispense along a slightly curved line.
-For more deeply curved lines, the Mark Follow Offset command is also needed.
-Refer to "How to Use Mark Follow to Dispense Along a Curved Line" on page 83 for an example of how to use this command in a program.
+address and line.
+For more deeply curved lines, the Mark Follo tandem with a Find Mark command, causes the system to dispense along a slightly curved deeply curved lines, the Mark Follow Offset command is also needed.
+Refer to "How to Use o Dispense Along a Curved Line" on page 99 for an example of how to use this command in

-Setting Description Description
+Description

 1 Turns Mark Follow ON.
+Turns Mark Follow ON.

 0 Turns Mark Follow OFF.

+Mark Follow Offset

+Click Function

-Mark Follow Offset Click Function Double-click address and select from drop- down menu Used in tandem with a Mark Follow command to allow the system to dispense along a deeply curved line; the offset parameters define how much offset to apply to a series of Line Passing commands.
-Refer to "How to Use Mark Follow to Dispense Along a Curved Line" on page 83 for an example of how to use this command in a program.
-Setting Description Description Х Distance (in mm) of the offset in the X direction Y Distance (in mm) of the offset in the Distance (in mm) of the offset in the Y direction
+Double-click address and select from drop- down menu the offset para "How to Use I Jsed in tandem with a Mark Follow command to allow the system to dispense along a deeply curved line; he offset parameters define how much offset to apply to a series of Line Passing commands.
+Refer to How to Use Mark Follow to Dispense Along a Curved Line" on page 99 for an example of how to use this command in a program.

+Setting Description

+X Distance (in mm) of the offset in the X direction Y Distance (in mm) of the offset in the Y direction

-Multi Needle Click Function Double-click address and select from drop- In multiple dispenser installations, specifies the dispenser (called Needle Number) to execute the commands that follow this command.
-Currently up to four dispensers can be installed, so the Needle Number parameter can be 1-4. down menu NOTE: For this function to operate correctly, the additional dispensers must be installed and set up.
-Refer to "Appendix F, Multi-Needle Setup and Use" on page 164.
+Multi Needle Click Function select from In multiple dispenser installations, specifies the dispenser (called Needle Number) to execute the commands that follow this command.
+Currently up to four dispensers can be installed, so the Needle Number parameter can be 1-4. drop-down menu NOTE: For this function to operate correctly, the additional dispensers must be installed and set up.
+Refer to "Appendix F, Multi-Needle Setup and Use" on page 186.

-Needle XY Adjust Click Function Double-click address and , Needle XY Adjust (check the camera-to-tip offset) and, based on the result, e parameter settings. select from drop- down menu and dispenses the dot with th image were es IOTE: To perform the Needle XY adjust, the robot moves the dispensing tip to the Set Needle position nd dispenses a dot of fluid, then moves the camera over the fluid dot and compares the alignment of ne dot with the corresponding mark image saved in the Mark Library.
-The Set Needle position and mark mage were established during the Robot Initial Setup process.
+Needle XY Adjust Click Function Double-click address and Causes the system to perform a Needle XY Adjust (check the camera-to-tip offset) and, based on the result, to take action as specified by the parameter settings. select from drop- down menu NOTE: To perform the Needle XY adjust, the robot moves the dispensing tip to the Set Needle position and dispenses a dot of fluid, then moves the camera over the fluid dot and compares the alignment of the dot with the corresponding mark image saved in the Mark Library.
+The Set Needle position and mark image were established during the Robot Initial Setup process.
 If the system cannot find the mark image, it prompts you for an action to take: 0.
 Ask, 1.
 Continue.
-Parameter Description X range Sets the maximum offset allowed for the X axis.
+Parameter Description X range Sets the maxim um offset allowed for the X axis.
 Y range Set the maximum offset allowed for the Y axis.
-0.Ask, 0.
+0.Ask, 1.Continue 0.
 Ask The system asks if you want to update the camera-to-tip offset.
-1.Continue 1.Continue The system automatically accepts the camera-to-tip offset (unless out of range) and then continues to the next command.
+1.Continue The system automatically accepts the camera-to-tip offset (unless out of range) and then continues to the next command.